Sous-Chefs-Boneyard/mac_os_x/README.md

 #### Properties

 - `domain`: The domain the defaults belong to.
 Required.
-Name attribute.
 - `global`: Whether the domain is global.
 Can be true or false.
 Default false.
 - `key`: The preference key.
 Required.
 - `value`: The value of the key.
 Required.